hairyone/TD5Tester/README.md

 Much of the above would not have been possible without the research done by the people below:

-* Python app to communicate with ECU: https://github.com/mik3y/usb-serial-for-android/issues/4
+* Java library that deals with a function to strip the modem status bytes: https://github.com/mik3y/usb-serial-for-android/issues/4

 * Using a VAG COM KKL cable with Python: http://www.discotd5.com/data-logging/desktop-diagnostics

-* How to communicate with the FTDI chip using controlTransfer(): https://github.com/eblot/pyftdi
+* How to communicate with the FTDI chip using controlTransfer(), it also contains the only notes I have found showing how the modem status bytes should be interpreted: https://github.com/eblot/pyftdi

 ## Example output